demjrhan/QA/Manual/OrangeHRM/plan.md

 To simulate a real-world manual QA process by testing the publicly available OrangeHRM demo application.
 The official QA execution, documentation, and defect tracking will be managed in Jira.
-This Obsidian vault will serve as a personal knowledge base and reflection journal throughout the project.
+This Obsidian vault serves as a personal knowledge base for test planning, test case documentation, and end-of-cycle retrospectives.

 ---